-9. Are there sustainability requirements or guidelines for events hosted at the medical school?
-2 Every event hosted at the medical school must abide by sustainability criteria.
-1 The medical school strongly recommends or incentivizes sustainability measures, but they are not required.
-0 There are no sustainability guidelines for medical school events.
+5.9.
+Are there sustainability requirements or guidelines for events hosted at the medical school?
+Every event hosted at the medical school must abide by sustainability criteria.
+The medical school strongly recommends or incentivizes sustainability measures, but they are not required.
+There are no sustainability guidelines for medical school events.

 Score explanation: There is a sustainable menu available for events at Columbia.
-The event planning/catering website at the medical center suggests that events catered by the Faculty Club do take sustainability measures into consideration .
-However, there is no mention that every event must meet sustainability measures into consideration.
+The event planning/catering website at the medical center suggests that events catered by the Faculty Club do take sustainability measures into consideration.
 However, there is no mention that every event must meet sustainability criteria or that student club spending for events must meet sustainability criteria, and no mention of sustainability in the University's broader events policies.

-10. Does your medical school have programs and initiatives to assist with making lab spaces more environmentally sustainable?

-- 2 Yes, the medical school has programs and initiatives to assist with making lab spaces more environmentally sustainable. - 1 There are guidelines on how to make lab spaces more environmentally sustainable, but not programs or initiatives. - 0 There are no efforts at the medical school to make lab spaces more sustainable.
+5.10.
+Does your medical school have programs and initiatives to assist with making lab spaces more environmentally sustainable?
+2 Yes, the medical school has programs and initiatives to assist with making lab spaces more environmentally sustainable.
+1 There are guidelines on how to make lab spaces more environmentally sustainable, but not programs or initiatives.
+0 There are no efforts at the medical school to make lab spaces more sustainable.